github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Commit Message Sucks](/on-demand/git-trouble/04)

-  'Edited stuff' might have seemed like a decent commit message at 3am, but in hindsight, you might realize you want to provide more context.
+  'Edited stuff' might have seemed like a decent commit message at 3am, but in hindsight, you might realize you want to provide a _little_ more context.
 Covering the different commands you can use to `revert` the error of your commit message-ways, this scenario identifies how to get more descriptive.

   ## [Commit to Wrong Branch](/on-demand/git-trouble/05)